Hog-CERN/Hog/docs/01-Getting-Started/03-setupNewHogProject.md

 We suggest to put HDL files belonging to separate libraries in separate folders although this is not mandatory.
 The exact structure or name of this folder is not enforced.

+## Top level entity

+The top module of your project is expected to be called `top_<project_name>`.
+This module can be stored anywhere in the repository as long as the file conatining it is linked in a [`*.src` file](#list_directory).
+We suggest you to store the file containing the top level module for your project in the TOP folder.

+HOG uses generics to track the firmware version.
+A full list of the generics used by Hog can be found  in the [HOG generics](../02-Maintainer-Manual/07-Hog-generics.md) section.
+A template for the top level file (in VHLD and Verilog) is available in the [Hog/Template](https://gitlab.cern.ch/hog/Hog/-/tree/master/Templates) directory.
+A full description of the template can be found in the [available templates](../02-Maintainer-Manual/06-available-templates.md) section.

 ## Git submodules
 HOG can handle Git submodules, i.e. if you have some module contained on a git repository you can simply add it to your project using: